-- The 'chute must obviously be heat-protected: Sheets of Estes 'wadding' can be bought from model shops to roll into a ball and place between the expulsion powder and the 'chute, but this is merely tissue paper soaked in a solution of water and powdered-alum (or aluminium sulphide) then allowed to dry.
-Or use nomex shields. - The 'chute riser and/or bridal lines should be protected too.
+- The 'chute must obviously be heat-protected: Sheets of Estes 'wadding' can be bought from model shops to roll into a ball and place between the expulsion powder and the 'chute, but this is merely tissue paper soaked in a solution of water and powdered-alum (or aluminium sulphide) then allowed to dry. - The 'chute riser and/or bridal lines should be protected too.